Samhain Traditions - 3 Simple Ways To Celebrate Halloween And Samhain | The Smallest Light. Seasonal Living. Creative Marketing.

 There is magic in the night when pumpkins glow by moonlight

 My memories of celebrating Halloween and Samhain as a child are clear.
 A washing up bowl full of cold water and bobbing apples which we took great delight in shoving our faces in, desperate to be the first to catch an apple and bag a prize.
-Children from my street running around with face-paint smeared everywhere and sweet treats in ready supply.
-A swede hollowed out (with great effort) and a candle lodged inside, hung from a piece of string.

 Simple traditions, but they hold clearly in my mind even as I get older, a night of laughter and a seasonal marker in the year which signalled the onset of darker nights and colder weather.

-Halloween approaches now, on the 31st October, increasingly taking over the mantle from older, seasonal celebrations across the world which marked this day and night for centuries before.
 There are still vestiges of the past hanging in there though, age old strings which we can still pick out from the commercial consumer ‘holiday’ of Halloween we know today.

 I like to think it’s possible for us to pick out and honour parts of the old and the new, as we try to figure out workable ways to live in a more seasonal, sustainable way.